 The 10-year rule for inherited Roth IRA conversions also should help you focus on the huge potential benefits of compounding when holding good investments for longer investment time horizons.
 Roth IRA conversions equal tax-free appreciation for the rest of the owner’s lifetime plus ten more years of tax-free appreciation for the beneficiary.

 The likelihood of living to 100 and beyond is a growing trend.
-As a matter of financial planning, the number of years as an active individual or family or business owner are all increasing.
+As a matter of financial planning, the number of years as an active individual, family, or business owner are all increasing.
 Financial planning and wealth management need to reflect this.
 A client deserves financial planning which incorporates expectations about lengthening lifespans for multiple generations.

-Cards on the table: We are strong advocates of time allocation in investing – being prepared to hold for seven or, better, 10 years investments whose purpose is capital appreciation.
+Cards on the table: We are strong advocates of time allocation in investing – being prepared to hold for seven or, better, ten years investments whose purpose is capital appreciation.

 A fairly common approach in financial planning and retirement planning is to suggest that people should become supposedly more conservative as they age by adjusting asset allocations away from stocks and toward more fixed income.